kyong4/fakebook/README.md

 ## Usage

-To start the application, run the following command in both the client and server directory:
+To run the application locally, run the following command in both the client and server directory:

 ```
 npm start